Welfare Reform information

 - Can you make and manage a claim online?

 - Have you got a bank account?

 - Can you manage being paid all your benefits in one lump sum monthly in arrears?
-(This will include any housing benefit you receive that is normally paid direct to your landlord.
+(This will include any help with housing costs you may receive.
 You will be responsible for paying your rent yourself)